rlemon/SourceUndead/README.md

 6. Login to mysql using the credentials you created
 7. Run `database.sql` to create the database and tables
 8. Finally -- `node server.js` to start up the server!

+Game Premise:

+11 players begin a match, all scattered around the map.
+One player is randomly infected by the virus!
+The zombie must then locate and infect all remaining humans to win.
+To survive the zombie, players must find each other, band together and fight back by crafting fortified cells, weapons, and more.
+BUT BEWARE!
+For each infection, the zombie will get stronger, so pay attention to who has infected the most humans!

+The game is won when either the humans have destroyed every zombie, or the zombies have infected every human.

+This game is a work in progress, so please feel free to contribute ideas and or make pull requests!